-Director, Helen Coppen, looks back on her time at eg and how she got to where she is now, as she celebrates her 18th eg anniversary!
+Director, Helen Coppen, reflects on her time at eg and how she got to where she is now, as she celebrates her 18th eg anniversary!

 You may have seen that I celebrated 18 years with eg last week; so, I thought it was a good time to reflect on what makes a job enjoyable for me and maybe share a few pointers to those starting out in their careers.